jfranciscosousa/jfranciscosousa.com/src/pages/blog/using-zustand-with-svelte.md

 <button on:click={() => counterStore.increment()}>Click</button>
 ```

 The good thing about native Svelte stores is the `auto-subscription` feature.
 Within a Svelte component, you can automatically use the dollar sign to subscribe to a Svelte store.
-In the markup, we use `$counterStore`, which allows us to read the store value immediately.
+In the markup, we use `$counterStore`, which allows us to read the store value immediately and react to it's updates.
+That markup will always contain the latest `$counterStore` value.

 In this example, our value is just a number, but the store's value can be anything, an object even!